 Roar into this northern New Jersey attraction featuring over 30 moving and roaring life-size dinos.
 The Field Station: Dinosaurs is open from June-November, with Dinosaurs After Dark in September and October.
 You’ll find dinosaurs and much more—check out the exciting shows, fossil digging, and a sky-high Jurassic Jump too.

 Overpeck County Park Henry Hoebel Area

 Fort Lee Road, Leonia, NJ 07605

-Hop aboard “Big J,” “BB 62” (for Battleship #62), “Black Dragon,” or what we all know today as Battleship New Jersey.
+Hop aboard “Big J,” “BB 62” (for Battleship #62), “Black Dragon,” or what we all know today as Battleship New Jersey (America’s most decorated Battleship).
 Take a tour of this historical ship, where you can explore everything from the crew’s mess to turbines and propellor shafts.
-The Battleship is open for Self-Guided Power Tours on Saturdays and Sundays, and you can add extension tours.
-All tour guests must pass a health screening, wear a face covering, and practice social distancing.
+The Battleship is open for self-guided Power Tours on Saturdays and Sundays, and you can add extension tours.

 62 Battleship Place